emojidex/slate/source/includes/_api.md

 200  | an updated history entry for only the emoji appended 401  | {"status":"wrong authentication token"}
 422  | {"status":"invalid emoji code"}

+*Return Data*

+┏emoji_code: the :code: of the emoji
+┣times_used: the total number of times used by this users
+┗last_used: the :code: of the emoji